hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    ![](doc/task4_21.png)

+   We can see that with 250 ms, the throughput fall drastically and the same parameter increase a little bit on server 2.
+Moreover it take a lot of time to finish all the request for the test.

 3. Set a delay of 2500 milliseconds on `s1`.
 Same than previous step.

    ![](doc/task4_32.png)

    ![](doc/task4_31.png)

+   We can see that only the server 2 is working because the server 1 is down.

 4. In the two previous steps, are there any error?
 Why?

+   With 250 ms, we do not have any errors but with 2500 ms an error appear on HAproxy.
+It seem that Ha detect automatically the state of the server.
+If the server, during the probe request, take more than 2 seconds to answer the server is considered as down.

    ![](doc/task4_4.png)

 5. Update the HAProxy configuration to add a weight to your nodes.
 For that, add `weight [1-256]` where the value of weight is between the two values (inclusive).
 Set `s1` to 2 and `s2` to 1.
-Redo a run with 250ms delay.
+Redo a run with 250ms delay.(**TODO**)

    ```
    backend nodes